In fact studies have shown that indoor tanners

 the two are related at all.

-While it is believed that melanoma is somehow related to ultraviolet
+While it is believed that melanoma is somehow

 light exposure,

-this relationship is not straight-forward and the photobiology research
+not straight-forward and the photobiology research

-community still does not know how it works.
+still does not know how it works.
 That’s because while a

-minority of associative survey-studies have
+of associative survey-studies have

-suggested a correlation between UV from indoor tanning and melanoma, no
+suggested a correlation between UV from indoor tanning and melanoma,

 direct experimental evidence exists to show a causative connection.
-Even

-American Academy of Dermatology spokesperson Dr. James Spencer admits,
+American Academy of Dermatology spokesperson

-"We don’t have direct experimental evidence" connecting indoor tanning
+"We don’t have direct experimental evidence"

 and melanoma.

-Melanoma is more common in people who work indoors than in those who
+Melanoma is more common in people who work indoors than in those

-work outdoors, and those who work both indoors and outdoors get the
+work outdoors, and those who work both indoors and outdoors

 fewest melanomas.
 Because this is true, the relationship between